 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to firstname.lastname@example.org .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 380-381:In Equation 13.9 on page 381 the values of case mass (mc) and explosives mass (me) have changed places.
 (Or the error is in Equation 13.8 on page 380)

 The example states that the explosive mass is 0.185 and the metal casing mass is 0.210kg.
 According to Equation 13.8 it's mc/me wich would be 0.21/0.185, but in the example it says the other way around.